Introduction

 While portable WiFi offers convenience, it’s not always the perfect solution.
 So, what are the disadvantages of a portable WiFi router?

-- Battery life is limited—typically 6 to 10 hours—and poor charging access can leave you offline mid-trip.
+- Battery life is limited—typically 6 to 10 hours; poor charging access can leave you offline mid-trip

-- You need to carry yet another gadget with you, along with its cable, SIM, and charger.
+- You need to carry another gadget, along with its cable, SIM, and charger

 Pocket WiFi Around the World